Agfiras/Battery-Driver_Hub/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p> ADOK BATTERY is an executable designed to interact with the Simbat driver and extract information from Pic Through COM Express board using the Cgos library. </p>

-<p>This program updates the parameters of the Simbat driver, including battery <strong>capacity</strong>, <strong>rate</strong>, and <strong>power state</strong> parameters.
-It ensures synchronization and accurate representation of the battery status within the Windows system.</p>
+<p>ADOK BATTERY is an executable designed to interface with the Simbat driver to extract battery information via a COM Express board using the CGOS library.
+This program updates parameters such as battery <strong>capacity</strong>, <strong>rate</strong>, and <strong>power state</strong>, ensuring synchronized and accurate representation of the battery status within the Windows system.</p>

 ### Built With
 This Project is developed mainly with two languages , the excutable with C++ and th driver with C.